kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-7.md

 ```

 We have now added another loop around the inner loop, which loops over an array with two tuples.
 Tuples are collection of different types, and constructed with `()`.
 Our tuple contains both the iterator and the highlighting type for said iterator.
 More on tuples [can be found in the documentation.](https://doc.rust-lang.org/rust-by-example/primitives/tuples.html)

+WHen you open your editor now, you should be able to see primary and secondary keywords highlighted.

+## Colorful multi-line comments
+Okay, we have one last feature to implement: multi-line comment highlighting.